-A few months ago we gave you an exclusive preview of the Haymes 2015 Colour Forecast Trends and last week we attended their launch party at Two Ton Max in Melbourne!
+A few months ago we gave you an exclusive preview of the Haymes 2015 colour forecast trends and last week we attended their launch party at Two Ton Max in Melbourne!

 Guest speaker Dana of Yellowtrace